-It's easy to use your iPhone 3, 4 or 5 on giffgaff!
+It's easy to use your iPhone on giffgaff!
 This guide contains everything you need to know, just select the section that matches your need:

-How do I get a micro SIM or a nano SIM?
+Do I need a micro SIM or a nano SIM?

-The iPhone 5 requires a new SIM card called a nano SIM, this is smaller than a micro SIM again.
-If you need a nano SIM, you can order one from the Order page.
-If you are an existing giffgaff members switching to the nano SIM, you can then use SIM Swap to transfer your number and credit to this new SIM.
+If you need a new SIM, you can order one from the Order page.
+If you are an existing giffgaff members switching to a different sized SIM, you can then use SIM Swap to transfer your number and credit to this new SIM.

 Do I need to unlock my phone?

-Phones that work on O2 or that have been purchased from the Apple Store unlocked will work on giffgaff without unlocking.
-Phones from other networks will generally require unlocking unless already done.
+Phones that work on O2 or that have been purchased from giffgaff or the Apple Store unlocked will work on giffgaff without unlocking.
+Phones from other networks will generally require unlocking before being used with a giffgaff SIM.

 Internet and MMS Settings